Is Russian Hard to Learn?

 Of all the European languages a native English speaker can learn, Russian is among the most difficult.
 The Germanic and Romance languages have a lot of the same core because they both have roots in Latin.
 Russian is from a completely different language branch called the Slavonic branch, which includes Czech and Polish.

-There are many differences between these two European languages, but these are the 10 that tend to cause English speakers the most trouble when learning Russian.
+There are many differences between these two European languages.
+However, these are the 10 that tend to cause English speakers the most trouble when learning Russian.
 Though they may be stumbling blocks, those differences can also give you an entirely new outlook on languages (and a deeper appreciation for English).

 It may take a while, but if you get started learning the alphabet from day 1, you will find that it is not nearly as complex as it sounds.
 The new characters will be interesting to learn to write as well, giving you something unusual to do as you learn.
 If you learn best by doing, it will make your introduction to Russian far more memorable.

 All Russian nouns are one of three genders: masculine, feminine, or neuter.
 Sometimes, the gender of a noun is directly related to the gender of the thing it’s referring to.
-More often, the gender is completely arbitrary, and it will require memorizing the words and their genders.
-Unlike most other language with gendered nouns, Russian doesn’t have a reliable way of guessing the gender, so learning Russian vocabulary will be a lot of memorization.
+More often, gender is completely arbitrary, and it will require memorizing the words and their genders.
+Unlike most other languages with gendered nouns, Russian doesn’t have a reliable way of guessing the gender.
+That means you’ll need to memorize them.

 For most native English-speakers, gender is one of the most complicated new rules to grasp.
-Once you’ve gotten the gist of it, you’re well on your way to mastering Russian grammar!
+Once you’ve got the gist of it, you’re well on your way to mastering Russian grammar!

 English has a number of different ways of conjugating verbs to show different tenses and states.
 In Russian, verbs primarily indicate if something is done or not.
 Russian speakers also change the needs of nouns and adjectives based on where they are located in a sentence.
 While English speakers are accustomed to conjugating verbs, Russians affix endings and use inflection to indicate the same kinds of tenses and action.
 It is an incredibly different mental shift, and it is going to take a lot of work to get into the new rhythm.

-At first this appears to make things easier, but remember that you are placing emphasis on something you are saying.
-Word order matters in what point you are trying to make.
+At first, this appears to make things easier, but remember that you are placing emphasis on something you are saying.
+Word order matters at what point you are trying to make.
 This is going to be difficult to pick up on at first, but over time you will learn to make the distinction.